Wilderness Medicine Fellowship UMMS-Baystate

-The Fellowship in Wilderness Medicine is one of a small group of such fellowships in the U.S. We offer one position annually to our one-year program.
+The Fellowship in Wilderness Medicine is one of a small group of such fellowships in the U.S. Eligible applicants must have successfully completed an ACGME-accredited Emergency Medicine residency.

 Baystate Medical Center is a prime location for wilderness medicine training.
 You will hone your emergency medicine skills in the busiest Level I trauma center/emergency department in Massachusetts with 115,000+ patients annually.

 Local backcountry experiences await just outside your back door.
 Nestled in the eastern Berkshires, you are minutes away from rivers, lakes, mountains, and some of the best hiking and skiing on the east coast.

 Up to the Challenge of Providing Medical Care in Remote and Austere Environments?

 When help is miles, or days, away, you should know how to treat altitude illness, cold- and heat-related illness, trauma, wild animal attacks, and other illnesses and injuries sustained in the wild.
 As a fellow in our wilderness medicine program, you will learn and be prepared to administer care for a number of conditions and illnesses with limited supplies, often in extreme environments.

 You will gain experience in emergency wilderness medicine, including pre-hospital, disaster, and international medicine—all while traveling to exotic locations such as Guatemala, Greenland, Africa, Nepal, or other extreme locales.